lwfinger/rtw88/README.md

 ## FAQ

-Below is a set Frequently Asked Questions when using this repository.
+Below are some Frequently Asked Questions:

 ---

-### Q1: My driver builds and loads correctly, but fails to work properly.
-Can you help me?
-When you have problems where the driver builds and loads correctly, but it fails to work, a GitHub issue on this repository is **NOT** the place to report it.

-We have no idea about the internal workings of any of the chips, and the Realtek engineers who do will not read these issues.
-To reach them, send E-mail to [linux-wireless@vger.kernel.org](mailto:linux-wireless@vger.kernel.org).

-Be sure to include a detailed description of any messages in the kernel logs and any steps that you have taken to analyze or fix the problem.
-If your description is not complete, you are unlikely to get the help you need.
-NOTE: E-mail sent to that mailing list MUST be plain text.
-HTML mail will be rejected.

-Start with this page for guidance: https://wireless.wiki.kernel.org/en/users/support

----

-### Q2: I'm using Ubuntu, and the build failed.
-What do I do?
-Ubuntu often modifies kernel APIs, which can cause build issues.
-You'll need to manually adjust the source code or look for solutions specific to your distribution.
-We cannot support these types of issues.

----

-### Q3: Is Secure Boot supported?
+### Q1: Is Secure Boot supported?
 Yes, this repository provides a way to sign the kernel modules to be compatible with Secure Boot.
 [Check out the Installation with SecureBoot section](#installation-with-secureboot-).

 ---

-### Q4: My card isn't listed.
-Can I request a feature?
-For feature requests like supporting a new card, you should reach out to Realtek engineers via E-mail at [linux-wireless@vger.kernel.org](mailto:linux-wireless@vger.kernel.org).

----

-### Q5: How to remove this driver if it doesn't work as expected?
+### Q2: How to remove this driver if it doesn't work as expected?
 Run this command in the rtw88 source directory and then the rtw88 driver will be unloaded and removed.

 `sudo make uninstall`